simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_07_terraform_language_and_hashicorp_language.md

   }
 }
 ```
 Local values compute and store expressions for reuse throughout the configuration.
 This example defines common tags that can be applied to multiple resources.
-Locals help reduce duplication and improve maintainability by centralizing computed values.
+Locals help reduce duplication (DRY principle) and improve maintainability by centralizing computed values.

 **7. Output Block**
 ```hcl